sjagoori/sjagoori/README.md

 * [PokeAPI](https://pokeapi-git-master.sjagoori.vercel.app/): an online pokemon finder.
 * [Parking in the Netherlands](https://github.com/sjagoori/Parking-in-the-Netherlands): A data visualization project about accessible parking in the Netherlands for the publication company De Volkskrant.
 * [Coination](https://github.com/sjagoori/coination): a single-page application displaying crypto by marketcap and prices.
+* [Musicle](https://github.com/sjagoori/musicle): an accessible music player for users suffering with muscular- and neuronal diseases.
 * [Project NO₂ x Corona](https://github.com/sjagoori/KNMI): a visualization of carbon emissions in Europe before- and during covid-19.

 **Full-stack web projects**